 - 1. Engineering curriculum is currently extremely busy, - 2.
 There is very little if any space to add additional subjects, let alone to add more statistics. - 3.
 There is uncertainty about the field of specialization each engineer will work on, after their graduation - 4.
 But in these fields (e.g. statistics) engineers will need additional and advanced instruction. - 5.
 Only a small percentage of all engineers pursue a graduate education.
 Hence, they must acquire such additional education on their own, at the workplace. - 6.
-They will receive such additional instruction by attending meetings or conferences, technical readings, preparing certification exams, receiving mentoring etc. - 7.
-Most of this material is unstructured, unsequenced, of heterogeneous quality, and difficult to access. - 8.
+They will receive such additional instruction by attending meetings or conferences, technical readings, preparing certification exams, receiving mentoring etc. - 8.
+Most of this material is unstructured, unsequenced, of heterogeneous quality, and difficult to access.

 Our proposed solution, under the existing constrains, consists of three parts.
-First, teaching basics stats in grade school, leaving basic inference, modeling and statistical thinking to college.
-Then, to make statistics a "lifelong learning" endeavor via Professional-Industry-Academe institutes.
-The solution attacks the mentioned problem in its three stages: past, present and future. - 9.
+First, teach basics stating in grade school.
+Leave basic inference, modeling and statistical thinking to college.
+Finally, make statistics a "lifelong learning" endeavor via Professional-Industry-Academe institutes.
+The solution attacks the mentioned problem in its three stages: past, present and future.

 By the past, we mean providing advanced statistical knowledge to already practicing engineers.
 By the present, we mean providing more hands-on stats knowledge to current engineering students.
 By future, we mean providing basic statistics to (and enticing an interest in science and engineering of) grade school students.

-We propose the following: - 10.
-That Industry-Government-Academe institutes integrate and support the educational efforts.
-A proof of concept example is provided by our Quality and Reliability (Q&R) Institute. - 11.
-Undergraduate and graduate student interns will help provide these regional institute services. - 12.
-Small/Medium size local industry/service organizations will receive free technical assessments. - 13.
-Practicing engineers will receive instruction in statistical subjects - 14.
-High School (HS) pre-engineering teachers, will receive tutoring, and support in their activities. - 15.
-HS students will attend special functions, and participate in engineering fairs and competitions.
+- 9. We propose that Industry-Government-Academe institutes integrate and support the educational efforts 10.
+A specific example, presented as proof of concept, is our Quality and Reliability (Q&R) Institute.
+11. In these regional institutes, undergraduate and graduate student interns will help provide its services. - 12.
+Small/Medium size regional industry and service organizations will receive "free" tech assessments. - 13.
+Practicing engineers will receive instruction. - 14.
+High School pre-engineering teachers, will also receive tutoring, and support in their activities. - 15.
+High School students will attend special functions, and participate in engineering fairs and competitions.

-In the rest of this paper we address all these issues, of vital importance to engineering statistical education as well as to professional education in general.
+In the rest of this paper we address all these issues, of vital importance to engineering statistical education.